marcalph/voicemail2text/README.md

-for the PoC any unanswered call is forwarded to an auxiliary phone when a call is detected the inbound track is sent through WSS to a buffer later on sent to a STT API after completion voicemail is forwarder under text form through SMS
+for the PoC any unanswered call is forwarded to an auxiliary phone when a call is detected the inbound track is sent through WSS to a buffer later on sent to a STT API after completion voicemail is forwarded under text form through SMS

 ## todo